-CODE RETRIEVAL PROCEDURES - KOEO TEST
+CODE RETRIEVAL PROCEDURES - REVIEWING DTCs - KOEO TEST

 - 2. Connect the Scan Tool cable (with the Ford Connector Cable Adaptor attached) to the Scan Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK ❖▷ ₺ button to turn the Scan Tool ON, then press the ENTER ❖ button to continue. - The Ford Menu displays. - Use the UP and DOWN buttons, as necessary, to highlight Review DTCs, then press the ENTER button.
+Press the POWER/LINK ❖ ₺ button to turn the Scan Tool ON, then press the ENTER ❖ button to continue. - The Ford Menu displays.